Dhaka’s air quality improves | The Asian Age Online, Bangladesh

-The capital ranked 30th worst in the Air Quality Index (AQI) with a score of 73.
-The air quality was classified as ‘moderate’.
+The capital ranked 18th worst in the Air Quality Index (AQI) with a score of 118.
+The air quality was classified as ‘unhealthy’.

-Nepal’s Kathmandu and Thailand’s Chiang Mai jointly occupied the first place with a score of 188 while Indonesia’s Jakarta ranked third in the list of cities with the worst air with 169.
+China’s Shenyang, Chengdu, Guangzhou occupied the first three spots in the list of cities with the worst air with scores of 189, 176 and 171 respectively.

-When the AQI value is between 51 and 100, active children and adult and people with respiratory diseases are advised to limit prolonged outdoor excretion.
+When the AQI value is between 101 to 150 it means ‘Unhealthy for Sensitive Groups’.

+Although general public is not likely to be affected at this AQI range, people with lung disease, older adults and children are at a greater risk from exposure to ozone, whereas persons with heart and lung disease, older adults and children are at greater risk from the presence of particles in the air.

 Bangladesh has shut down educational institutions, mass transport, and non-essential services and restricted the movement of people and vehicles to tackle the spread of coronavirus.
 People have been asked to stay indoors.